 The Long and Faraway Gone |

 Lou Berney | HarperCollins

 In this suspenseful thriller, Berney introduces the reader to two unsolved criminal cases—inspired by actual cases—that shook Oklahoma City to its core.
 During the summer of 1986, six movie theater employees were killed during an armed robbery attempt, and a teenage girl disappeared from the state fair.
 Now twenty-five years later, two individuals closely associated to the crimes attempt to unravel the dark secrets of the past.
 Berney is the author of two previous novels, Whiplash River and Gunshot Straight.
 He is also a television and film screenwriter, and teaches writing at the University of Oklahoma and Oklahoma City University.

 The Mercy of the Sky | Holly Bailey | Viking/Penguin Random House

 Bailey takes the reader back to May 20, 2013, a day when one of the most devastating tornadoes ever recorded tore through Moore, Oklahoma, killing twenty-five people, including seven third graders, and injuring hundreds more.
 In this harrowing account regarding that day’s events, Bailey tells the story from several points of view, including the principal and teachers at Plaza Elementary School, a meteorologist, and scientists at the National Weather Service in Norman.
 Bailey, a native of Oklahoma City, is a professional journalist.
 She currently lives in Brooklyn, New York.

-See complete list of 2016 Oklahoma Book Award Finalists.
+See the complete list of 2016 finalists.